A Wrongful Death Attorney You Can Trust

-“The Dead cannot cry out for justice; it is a duty of the living to do so for them.” – Lois McMaster Bujold
+"The dead cannot cry out for justice; it is a duty of the living to do so for them." - Louis McMaster Bujold

-If you have lost a loved one due to the carelessness, recklessness or intentional act of another, taking legal action will not bring your loved one back, but sometimes it’s the right thing to do.
-Not only will sharing your loved one’s story allow you to seek justice on their behalf, you will be advancing a narrative that has the power to prevent future deaths from occurring.
-This is the very essence of our civil justice system.
+If you have lost a loved one due to the carelessness, recklessness or intentional act of another, taking legal action will not bring your loved one back.
+But it can allow you to seek justice on their behalf.
+And compensation can provide your family with some financial stability as you adjust to life without your love one.

-Is it possible to file a wrongful death lawsuit if criminal charges have been filed?
+- Is it possible to file a wrongful death lawsuit if criminal charges were filed?

 A wrongful death claim is a civil action seeking financial compensation on behalf of someone who was killed as the result of another's negligence, recklessness, or intentional act.
 Examples include:

 - Unsafe Motorists (Drunk Drivers, Speeding, Texting While Driving)

 - Dangerous Products (Defective Children's Products, Faulty Safety Equipment, Asbestos)

 - Workplace Accidents (Negligently Operated Machinery, Failure to Follow Safety Rules)

 - Medical Malpractice (Missed Diagnosis, Prescribing Wrong Medication)

 In most cases, the family member who files the lawsuit is a surviving spouse, child or parent of the decedent.
 However, this may vary depending on the facts in your situation.